powsybl/powsybl-open-rao/docs/algorithms/pst-regulation.md

 ## Presentation

-At the end of the curative optimization of the RAO, it is possible to perform a PST regulation in case there are still overloads and if the most limiting element is a FlowCNEC defined one of the PSTs to be regulated.
+At the end of the curative optimization of the RAO, it is possible to perform a PST regulation in case there are still overloads and if the most limiting element is a FlowCNEC secured by one of the PSTs to be regulated.
 This set of PSTs to regulate can be provided in the
 [RAO parameters](../parameters/implementation-specific-parameters.md#pst-regulation-parameters).
-The, for each curative scenario, if the most limiting element is a FlowCNEC monitoring one of these PSTs, they are all regulated.
+The, for each curative scenario, if the most limiting element is a FlowCNEC monitoring one of these monitored lines, they are all regulated.

+Such monitored lines can be the PSTs themselves or lines connected in series.

-> ⚠️ **Remarks**
+> ⚠️ **Remark: Sub-optimality**
 >
-> - **Sub-optimality:** Note that there is a risk that PST regulation worsens the minimal margin.
+> Note that there is a risk that PST regulation worsens the minimal margin.
-> - **Availability:** For a PST to be regulated, it must be the network element of a curative `PstRangeAction`

 PST regulation is performed directly by the load flow engine provided by [PowSyBl Open Load Flow](https://powsybl.readthedocs.io/projects/powsybl-open-loadflow/en/stable/index.html).
 This basically consists in iterative load flow computations with the tap of one of the regulated PST moved in the resistive direction each time.
-As soon as the PST is secure, the tap does no longer need to be moved.
+As soon as the monitored line is secure, the tap does no longer need to be moved.
 When all taps are converged, the iterations stop and the regulation is over.

 Regulation results are then merged with the RAO result to provide the final results.
 If a PST was moved during